lucydevdesign/vimconfig/README.md

 5. Vim-airline-themes
 6. Vim-Fugitive
 7. Auto-pairs
+## Installation

+Build YouCompleteMe then simply open vim and run :PluginInstall then restart vim

 ## note for YouCompleteMe

-YouCompleteMe requires additional setup before use. it must first be built using python and executing install.py or the shell script install.sh
+Before running :PluginInstall YouCompleteMe requires additional setup before use. it must first be built using python and executing install.py or the shell script install.sh

 ## requirements